hiddify/hiddify.com/docs/manager/index.md

     <div class="hidden">
         <li>
         <a href="/manager/configuration-and-advanced-settings/How-to-activate-WARP-on-the-Hiddify-panel" target="_blank">
-            How to activate WARP on the HiddifyManager</a>
+            How to activate WARP on HiddifyManager</a>
         </li>
         <li>
         <a href="/manager/configuration-and-advanced-settings/How-to-backup-and-restore-panel-on-Hiddify" target="_blank">
-            How to backup and restore the HiddifyManager</a>
+            How to backup and restore HiddifyManager</a>
         </li>
         <li>
         <a href="/manager/configuration-and-advanced-settings/How-to-update-Hiddify-panel" target="_blank">